IBM/nz-lab/docs/nz-01-NPS-CLI.md

 Since the current values correspond to our desired values, no modification is required.

-Next, let's take a look at what options are available to start nzsql.
+Next, let's take a look at what options are available to start `nzsql`.
 Type in the following command:

-!!! abstract "Input"
+=== "Input"
-    ```bash
+    ```
     nzsql -?
     ```

-!!! abstract "Output"
+=== "Output"
-    ```bash
+    ```
 	This is nzsql, the IBM Netezza SQL interactive terminal.

 	Usage:
 	  nzsql [options] [security options] [dbname [username] [password]]

 	Security Options:
 	  -securityLevel       Security Level you wish to request (default: preferredUnSecured)
 	  -caCertFile          ROOT CA certificate file (default: NULL)

 	Options:
 	  -a                   Echo all input from script
 	  -A                   Unaligned table output mode (-P format=unaligned)
 	  -c <query>           Run only single query (or slash command) and exit
 	  -d <dbname>          Specify database name to connect to (default: SYSTEM)
 	  -D <dbname>          Specify database name to connect to (default: SYSTEM)
 	  -schema <schemaname> Specify schema name to connect to (default: $NZ_SCHEMA)
 	  -e                   Echo queries sent to backend
 	  -E                   Display queries that internal commands generate
 	  -f <filename>        Execute queries from file, then exit
 	  -F <string>          Set field separator (default: "|") (-P fieldsep=)
 	                       For any binary/control/non-printable character use '$'
 	                       (e.g., nzsql -F $'\t' // for TAB)
-      -host <host>         Specify database server host (default: localhost.   localdomain)
+	  -host <host>         Specify database server host (default: localhost.localdomain)
-      -h <host>            Specify database server host (default: localhost.   localdomain)
+	  -h <host>            Specify database server host (default: localhost.localdomain)
 	  -H                   HTML table output mode (-P format=html)
 	  -l                   List available databases, then exit
 	  -n                   Disable readline
 	  -o <filename>        Send query output to filename (or |pipe)
 	  -O <filename>        Send query output with errors to filename (or |pipe)
 	  -port <port>         Specify database server port (default: hardwired)
 	  -P var[=arg]         Set printing option 'var' to 'arg' (see \pset command)
 	  -q                   Run quietly (no messages, only query output)
 	  -r                   Suppress row count in query output
 	  -R <string>          Set record separator (default: newline) (-P recordsep=)
 	  -Rev                 Show version information and exit
 	  -rev                 Show version information and exit
 	  -s                   Single step mode (confirm each query)
 	  -S                   Single line mode (newline terminates query)
 	  -t                   Print rows only (-P tuples_only)
 	  -time                Print time taken by queries
 	  -T text              Set HTML table tag options (width, border) (-P tableattr=)
 	  -u <username>        Specify database username (default: admin)
 	  -U <username>        Specify database username (default: admin)
 	  -v name=val          Set nzsqlvariable 'name' to 'value'
 	  -V                   Show version information and exit
 	  -w                   Don't require password, other mechanisms (Kerberos) will supply it
 	  -W <password>        Specify the database user password
 	  -pw <password>       Specify the database user password
 	  -x                   Turn on expanded table output (-P expanded)
 	  -X                   Do not read startup file (~/.nzsqlrc)
 	  -h or -? or --help   Display this help

 	For more information, type "\?" (for internal commands) or "\help"
 	(for SQL commands) from within nzsql.
     ```

-For more information, type "\?" (for internal commands) or "\help" (for SQL commands) from within nzsql.
-\t```

 The `-?` option will list the usage and all options for the `nzsql` command.
 In this exercise, we will start `nzsql` without arguments.
 In the command prompt, issue the command:

-!!! abstract "Input"
+=== "Input"
-    ```bash
+    ```
     nzsql
     ```

 This will bring up the `nzsql` prompt below that shows a connection to the system database as user admin:

-!!! abstract "Output"
+=== "Output"
-    ```bash
+    ```
     [nz@localhost ~]$ nzsql
     Welcome to nzsql, the IBM Netezza SQL interactive terminal.